magicmatatjahu/adi/README.md

 - Add tree-shakable wrappers, eg for Multi purpose
 - Add providers and imports in the providers and components as metadata - create for providers/components separate injector like in Angular for @Component - `providers` will be easier than `imports` to implement, because I don't know how to handle the async dynamic modules, when resolve the modules... - create Proto Injector like in old Angular https://github.com/angular/angular/blob/a92a89b0eb127a59d7e071502b5850e57618ec2d/packages/docs/di/di_advanced.md#protoinjector-and-injector
 - Create `Request` scope
-- Reuse the wrappers in the Decorate wrappers - in other words, pass the defined wrappers for decorated injection before `Skip(value)` wrapper - fixed by `Delegate` wrapper
 - Add fallback to the providers like in https://github.com/angular/angular/issues/13854
 - Reuse wrappers in the wrappers chain in the Fallback, Multi and Decorate wrappers - it can be also useful in the other custom wrappers
 - Add `PROVIDER` Injection Token which will be used to wrap all defined providers